mk-fg/reliable-discord-client-irc-daemon/README.md

     `host 351 mk-fg 22.05.1 rdircd rdircd discord-to-irc bridge` on the first line, which is definitely useful to report, if it's not the latest one in this git repo.

-    Sending "help" to #rdircd.debug or #rdircd.control channels should also print rdircd version somewhere at the top of the response.
+    Sending `help` to #rdircd.debug or #rdircd.control channels should also print rdircd version somewhere at the top of the response.

 Generally if an issue is easy to reproduce (e.g. "I send message X anywhere and